Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

         # liquid handling commands
         pipette.drop_tip()

 If your protocol requires a lot of tips, add a second tip rack to the protocol.
-Then associate it with your pipette and increase the number of repetitions in the loop.
-The robot will loop through both racks.
+Then, associate it with your pipette and increase the number of repetitions in the loop.
+The robot will work through both racks.

 First, add another tip rack to the sample protocol::